 Day of the Dead altars, also known as ofrendas (offerings), are constructed and adorned to remember, honor and please the dead, are a central symbol of Día de los Muertos.

-In the spirit of traditional Día de los Muertos festivities, a community altar will be the centerpiece for the festival, where attendees can leave mementos in honor of their loved ones who have passed.
-Photographs will be collected and added on the altar each year or can be picked up by 5:00 PM on Sunday, Oct 23.
+In the spirit of traditional Día de los Muertos festivities, a community altar will serve as the festival's centerpiece, inviting attendees to leave mementos in honor of their loved ones who have passed.
+You’re welcome to contribute by bringing photographs, notes, non-perishable items, flowers, and other traditional Día de los Muertos decorations.
+Items can be left for future use or collected at 5:00 PM on Sunday after the procession if you wish to keep them.

 Our 2022 Día de los Muertos Festival altar was created by Artist Luis Estrada.